jonschull/grantseeker-visualization/current_milestone.md

 ## 2. Approach

 ### 2.1.
 URL-Driven UI State
-- Each checkbox is assigned [by what? the generate_visualzation script??] a unique, stable identifier (the record’s ID).
+- Each checkbox is assigned a unique, stable identifier (the record’s ID).
 - The URL encodes the state of each checkbox by its ID, e.g. `?checked=recA,recB,recC`.
 - Special-case checkboxes (e.g., "AllPropositions") use reserved IDs.
 - **NOTE:** With current Airtable record IDs (17 chars each), browser compatibility limits us to about 110 checked boxes before the URL becomes too long (2,000 chars).
 If the number of selectable items grows, we will need to implement a more compact encoding or server-side state.
 This is not urgent, but should be revisited if the project/funder count approaches this limit.